DECAfpga/DECA_board/Tutorials/DeMiSTify/README.md

     * If you have the menu working on F12, but no joystick emulation, then make sure you have both CONFIG_JOYKEYS and CONFIG_EXTJOYSTICK defined.
     * AMR: If you edit config.h  you'll need to do a "make firmware clean" followed by "make firmware" - in the near future I'll push some changes to DeMiSTify to make the firmware get rebuilt when you modify config.h

   * Create inside a file named "overrides.c".

-Edit file and add the following if the core needs to boot a ROM during bootup:
+    * Edit file and add the following if the core needs to boot a ROM during bootup:

-    ```
+    ```c
-    /* Initial ROM for NES core*/
+    // Initial ROM
     const char *bootrom_name="AUTOBOOTNES";
+    //Note the filename must be in 8/3 format with no dot and capital letters.
+If the name have less than 8 letters then leave spaces so total characters must be 11, e.g.
+    const char *bootrom_name="SVI328  ROM";
     ```

+    * If the core needs to load a VHD drive during bootup checkout the following code ([overrides.c](overrides.c)).

 ### Board folder (deca folder)